 - +logsize NUM: keep only NUM log entries in the memory of each processor.
-The logs are emptied and flushed to disk when filled. (defaults to 1,000,000) - +binary-trace: generate projections log in binary form. - +gz-trace: generate gzip (if available) compressed log files. - +gz-no-trace: generate regular (not compressed) log files. - +checknested: a debug option.
+The logs are emptied and flushed to disk when filled. (defaults to 1,000,000) - +binary-trace: generate projections log in binary form. - +gz-trace: generate gzip (if available) compressed log files. - +no-gz-trace: generate regular (uncompressed) log files. - +notracenested: a debug option.
+Does not resume tracing outer entry methods when entry methods are nested (as can happen with [local] and [inline] calls. - +checknested: a debug option.
 Checks if events are improperly nested while recorded and issue a warning immediately. - +trace-subdirs NUM: divide the generated log files among NUM subdirectories of the trace root, each named PROGNAME.projdir.K